akanieski/blog/content/post/dangling-dns-and-subdomain-takeovers-oh-my.md

 ```

 In this example we have a subdomain, `app.sample.com` pointing to `app-sample-demo.azurefd.net`.
 This allows us to
-host our site behind Azure Frontdoor using the auto generated url from Azure Frontdoor.
+host our site behind Azure Frontdoor using the user defined url from Azure Frontdoor.
 Now let's say your using a
-custom domain and custom SSL certificate, so your not using Azure DNS to manage your DNS, for reasons I'll get into
+custom domain and custom SSL certificate on `app.sample.com`, so your not using Azure DNS to manage your DNS, for
-later in this article.
+reasons I'll get into later in this article.

 So put yourself into the grimy shoes of a malicious actor, trying to steal cookies from the app hosted in your
 subdomain.
 After some reflection you might realize there is a weakness in this chain.
 What happens if the app owner